TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                     - Probably there needs to be a way for the CPU to realize another place to look is what to do.
                         - FOR NOW: Do not implement this.
 No new leads when in SUSPICIOUS state.
                     - [x] Make animation.
+                - [x] Fix not returning to UNAWARE animation.
+                - [x] Fix not going to some AWARE animation.
+                    - Since one doesn't exist, just use the attack animation.
             - [ ] AWARE.
+                - [x] Ichiou: Have attack anim repeating and just go after CPU's enemy.
+                    - [x] Fix missing hitcapsules and missing guard/parry frames.
+                    - [ ] It seems like there's frames where the hurtcapsules aren't hitting properly?

                 - [ ] Make one of each attack type animation.
                     - [ ] Attack.
                     - [ ] Counter attack (more aggressive attack).